NeuralQA: A Usable Library for Question Answering (Contextual Query Expansion + BERT) on Large Datasets: Introduction

 \section{Introduction}

 The capability of providing \textit{exact} answers to queries framed as natural language questions can significantly improve the user experience in many real world applications.
 Rather than sifting through lists of retrieved documents, automatic QA (also known as reading comprehension) systems can surface an exact answer to a query, thus reducing the cognitive burden associated with the standard search task.
 This capability is applicable in extending conventional information retrieval systems (search engines) and also for emergent use cases, such as open domain conversational AI systems \cite{gao2018neural, qu2019bert}.
 For enterprises, QA systems that are both fast and precise can help unlock knowledge value in large unstructured document collections.
 Conventional methods for open domain QA \cite{yang2015wikiqa, yang2019end} follow a two-stage implementation - (i) a \textbf{retriever} that returns a subset of relevant documents.
 Retrieval is typically based on sparse vector space models such as BM25 \cite{robertson2009probabilistic} and TF-IDF \cite{chen2017reading}; (ii) a machine reading comprehension model (\textbf{reader}) that identifies spans from each document which contain the answer.
 While sparse representations are fast to compute, they rely on exact keyword match, and suffer from the \textit{vocabulary mismatch} problem - scenarios where the vocabulary used to express a query is different from the vocabulary used to express the same concepts within the documents.
+To address these issues, recent studies have proposed neural ranking \cite{lee-etal-2018-ranking, kratzwald-etal-2019-rankqa} and retrieval methods \cite{karpukhin2020dense, lee2019latent, guu2020realm}, which rely on dense representations.